28 November 2025

 If words are violence, advertising is violent.
 Any random communicative effort might become an instance of violence.
 The practical question is, how can we sensibly deploy consent as a meaningful boundary?
 First, there has to be a meaningful distinction between voluntarily participating in an activity or not.
 Public discourse must be put in the realm of implied consent.
 Semi-public discourse that is mediated by something akin to a social media platform should help folks discern the public from the private (though the opposite seems to be the case on most platforms today.)

 In summary, words are not violence for both practical and technical reasons.
 Technically, there must be both the presence of harms and the absence of consent for anything to rise into the category of criminal violence.
 The context of public discourse implies the consent of those who are consuming it in the media or attending to it in the public square.
 The harms might be real, but the consent makes all the difference.
-We need to do better about the assessment of consent, but it does not bode well for if we abandon the standard of consent as a defining feature of the forms of risky interaction that we will judge to be either immoral or criminal.
+We need to do better about the assessment of consent, but it does not bode well for us if we abandon the standard of consent as a defining feature of the forms of risky interaction that we will judge to be either immoral or criminal.

 I will specifically point out that we need to be careful not to assume that our fellow citizens are morally fragile.
 Utilizing government to relieve fellow citizens from the burden of making moral decisions is not realistic nor is it desirable.
 If anything we need to encourage more moral deliberation, not less.
 The champions of using the powers of our local, state, and national governments to police speech are infantilizing our citizenry, not protecting them.